Now that you've planted root cuttings, waited the entire season, and harvested comfrey leaves, it's time to dry them!

 Leaves can be left whole or crushed before placing in jars.
 Large leaves are better suited to compresses and poultices, while ground leaves are better for infused oils and salves.

-Store your dried leaves in tightly sealed glass jars or other air-tight container in a cool, dark space, away from direct sunlight until you're ready to use them.
+Store your dried leaves in tightly sealed glass jars or other air-tight containers in a cool, dark space, away from direct sunlight until you're ready to use them.

 Using Dried Comfrey